Is a 401(k) Match Contribution Tax Deductible?

 In fact, many employers match a portion of the employee’s contribution, giving them an extra boost toward their retirements.
 This offers tax advantages to both the employees and the employers, and we’ll discuss the details below.
 However, this is where the tax implications get a little murky: can employees deduct employer contributions alongside their own?
 Can companies reduce their own tax bills by matching contributions?
-We’ll explore the tax implications of matched 401(k)’s from the employee and employer perspective to make sure that 401(k) tax deductions are as clear as they can be.
+We’ll explore the tax implications of matched 401(k)s from the employee and employer perspective to make sure that 401(k) tax deductions are as clear as they can be.

 What matched 401(k)s mean for employees claiming tax deductions

 First, let’s break down the two types of employer-based retirement plans: traditional and Roth.
 With a traditional plan, your contributions are deducted from that year’s taxable income.
-The funds grow tax-free, and are subject to taxes only when you withdraw.
-Roth plans are the opposite: contributions are taxed coming in, but aren’t taxed when you withdraw.
+The funds grow tax-free and are subject to taxes only when you withdraw.
+Roth plans are the opposite: contributions are taxed coming in, but they aren’t taxed when you withdraw.
 Both plans allow employees to make withdrawals from their accounts once they retire, and this nest egg helps ensure employees have a high quality of life after retirement.

 Here’s an example.
 Let’s say your salary this year is $90,000, and you contribute $10,000 to your 401(k).

 - If you contribute to a traditional 401(k), your taxable income for this year is just $80,000.